GooTechnologies/learn/tutorials/iframe-communication/index.md

 weight: 5790
 indent: 1
 ---
 By default, scripts can't communicate across pages unless they're all from the same host, use the same protocols, et cetera.
 This poses a problem if we'd like to include a published Create project in an iframe, but have the project react to input coming from the rest of the page.
-The solution for this is called <strong>postMessage</strong> (<a href="https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage" target="_blank">read about it here</a>).
+The solution for this is called **postMessage** ([read about it here](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage)).
 This tutorial will explain how to use it for communicating with a project in an iframe.

-<h2>The Setup (A Project that Doesn't Work)</h2>
+## The Setup (A Project that Doesn't Work)

 We are going to use a very simple scene, were we control the color of a cube using the position of the mouse.
 The scene includes a simple box entity, with the following script attached to it:

 {% highlight js %}